aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/index.en.md

 weight: 30
 ---

-In this module, you will deploy a **self-contained ArgoCD** instance within a single Amazon EKS cluster.
+In this module, you will deploy a **self-contained Argo CD** instance within a single Amazon EKS cluster.
 This standalone setup is ideal for managing resources within a single cluster, where Argo CD is co-located with the workloads and Kubernetes addons it manages.

 ![Standalone](/static/images/standalone-argocd.png)